lkerr/groundfish-MSE/documentation/econ_module.md

 * **get_reshape_targets_revenues:** A small "helper" function to reshape targets and revenues.

+There are few files in "scratch/econscratch" that may be useful
+* **test_predict_etargeting_and_production.R :** was used to verify that the predict_etargeting.R and predict_eproduction.R functions works properly.
+It runs as a standalone and might be fun to explore.

+* **test_econ_module.R :**  is a test economic module.
+The last part is incredibly janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
+I'm just waiting to have runSim.R reordered before I can use it to write out F_full to stock[[i]] for the modeled stocks.
+Pieces of this will be put into fragments that are called by "runSetup.R" (perhaps with an if cut-out for EconomicModel) because they only need to be run once.
+Other parts should be converted into a function or many functions.

 Obsolete
 These are obsolete and have been moved to /scratch/econscratch/obsolete